 Frankie Manning is one of the founding fathers of the Lindy Hop.
-He helped popularize and spread the dance by teaching and performing the dance:
+He helped popularize the dance by teaching and performing.

 Lindy Hop Music and Timing

-It has a syncopated rhythm, leaving plenty of room for personality to shine through on the dance floor.
+It has a syncopated rhythm and leaves plenty of room for personality to shine through on the dance floor.

 Rhythm: Slow Slow Triple Step, Slow Slow Triple Step